amusto/NextJSReactServersideRendering/README.md

 Hosting and deployment -
 I am hosting on heroku where I auto deploy now whenever I commit to the Master repo.

-Running local dev (Code Linting) -
+Running local dev (Terminal: npm run dev)
-"npm run dev" -
 Code linting is enabled via next.config.js (But it's not running after babel setup.
 I'll review later.)

-Testing with Jest and Enzyme (Terminal: npm run test) Runs all tests (With snapshots for react)
+Testing with Jest and Enzyme (Terminal: npm run test || npm run test:watch) Runs all tests (With snapshots for react)

 TODO:
 Add redirect message and logic (from index page where state exists) Add validation to prevent duplicat guests
-Run tests?
-Add clear?

 ##### BONUS